urviparikh/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 ![image](https://user-images.githubusercontent.com/78182982/112766037-f374e200-8fdd-11eb-9993-03d43581846a.png)
 This bar graph clearly defines that there is a link between education and climate change.
-Two of the main contributors of climate change also have the highest percentage of their youth uneducated.
+Two of the main contributors of climate change (India and China) also have the highest percentage of their youth uneducated.
 For India, 33% of its population age 15+ has received no education and that significantly impacts their citizens decisions on a day-to-day basis.
 Youth constitutes the majority of the population in many countries and have an increasingly strong social and environmental awareness, which has the power to transform our societies towards a low-carbon and climate resilient future.